JonathanGunawan30/pura-agung-kertajaya-backend/README.md

-# Golang Clean Architecture Template
+# Golang Clean Architecture - Pura Agung Kertajaya

 ## Description

-This is golang clean architecture template.
+This repository contains the backend service for the Pura Agung Kertajaya website.
+It is built using a Clean Architecture in Golang to ensure maintainability and scalability.

+The service operates in two main capacities:

+Public API: Provides all necessary data for the public-facing website.

+Private CMS API: A secure, authenticated API for administrators to manage all site content.

 ## Architecture